NunoSempere/rosenrot-browser/README.md

 ### 👐 Contribute

 - Contribute upstream to [github.com/mini-rose/rose](https://github.com/mini-rose/) for core functionality changes.
-- Contribute here by sending a pull request on Github.
+- Contribute here for quality of life improvements, by sending a pull request on Github.

 ### To do

+- [ ] Add an installation tutorial
 - [ ] Look at using relative rather than absolute paths
+- [ ] Add css for js alerts
 - [ ] Figure out if downloading files is doable.
 - [ ] Figure out better way to have plugins
 - [ ] Double check newtab/next-tab behavior
-  - [ ] Document stand_in.c better
 - [ ] Find out what each of the css elements refers to.
 - [ ] Use something other than Whatsapp as an example syslink.
 - [ ] Set `webkit_web_context_set_sandbox_enabled` (<https://webkitgtk.org/reference/webkit2gtk/2.36.8/WebKitWebContext.html#webkit-web-context-set-sandbox-enabled>), as recommended here: <https://blogs.gnome.org/mcatanzaro/2022/11/04/stop-using-qtwebkit/>.